FOR THE GENERAL PUBLIC

 How do I make Freedom of Information (FOIA) request about a vacant building?

 Vacant building registration information is maintained by the Department of Buildings.
-Click here for more information for the Department of Buildings FOIA information page.
+Information can be obtaining by submitting a Freedom of Information request.

 Who owns these vacant buildings?